the-gigi/k8s-namespace-deleter/README.md

 # Overview

-The namespace_deleter.py program deletes Kubernetes namespaces.
+k8s-namespace-deleter is a little Go program to reliably delete Kubernetes namespaces.

 This is a surprisingly non-trivial task.
 You can `kubectl delete ns` and if you're lucky the namespace will deleted.
 But, the namespace might also hang forever in `Terminating` state.
 There is no easy way to force delete a namespace.